freerange/trello-backup/README.md

 * `node_modules/.bin` must be in your `PATH` environment variable in order to be able to run the `cdk` command-line tool.

+* When a stack uses assets (e.g. via a call to `aws-lambda.Code.asset()`), before using the `cdk` command-line tool to deploy to an AWS environment for the first time, the environment must be bootstrapped using: `cdk bootstrap`.

 [1]: https://awslabs.github.io/aws-cdk/getting-started.html#configuring-the-cdk-toolkit
 [2]: https://awslabs.github.io/aws-cdk/tools.html#command-line-toolkit-cdk